MUFI Rating & Risk – SAP ECC

 Vendor: SAP (Select For Vendor Profile)

 SAP ERP is the largest in scope and best selling ERP system in the world.
 SAP as a company became the largest enterprise software vendor in the world by its early success as an ERP software vendor, and they continue to have 25% of the market for ERP software.
-Considered a leader in the ERP space, however as with Oracle, at this point, they only make minor changes to their ERP systems and primarily use it as a cash cow to grow the company in a different direction.
-SAP ECC has had the lowest user satisfaction for quite some time, but this has not negatively affected their ability to be the tier 1 ERP leader, which should give some inkling as to how much users factor into ERP software selection decisions.
+Considered a leader in the ERP space, however as with Oracle, at this point, they only make minor changes to their ERP systems.
+They primarily use it as a cash cow to grow the company in a different direction.
+SAP ECC has had the lowest user satisfaction for quite some time.
+However, this has not negatively affected their ability to be the tier 1 ERP leader, which should give some inkling as to how much users factor into ERP software selection decisions.

 Application Detail – ECC/R/3 (aka SAP Business Suite)

 SAP is well known for being complex to implement and difficult to configure.
 Configuring any area within SAP will take longer than in any other ERP system that we have ever tested.
-SAP also ranks as the most difficult application to troubleshoot.
-SAP ERP has the broadest amount of functionality of any ERP suite, but the system is inflexible, and customization is expensive – on reason being that ABAP, which is the SAP development language, is far less efficient to code in than more modern programming languages.
-To minimize customization – SAP follows a marketing construct that is repeatedly used throughout the company called “best practices,” which proposes that all the best ways of doing things have already been set up in SAP, so there is no reason to diverge from SAP’s approach.
+SAP also ranks as the most challenging application to troubleshoot.
+SAP ERP has the broadest amount of functionality of any ERP suite.
+Still, the system is inflexible, and customization is expensive – on reason being that ABAP, which is the SAP development language, is far less efficient to code in than more modern programming languages.
+To minimize customization – SAP follows a marketing construct that is repeatedly used throughout the company called “best practices.”
+This proposes that all the best ways of doing things have already been set up in SAP, so there is no reason to diverge from SAP’s approach.
 This means the changes are requested to be made to the business process.
 There is never any evidence to support best practices, and in fact, many of the ways that SAP does things are anything but best practices.
-In fact, academic research provides very little support for the concept of best practices, finding them almost exclusively lacking in evidence.
+Academic research provides very little support for the concept of best practices, finding them almost exclusively lacking in evidence.
 As used by SAP, the philosophy of best practices is empty hyperbole used to entice customers and to make excuses for its lagging functionality and frequent inability to meet business requirements.

-On average between 87% and 96% of customers will moderately or heavily customize SAP ERP.
-This extensive customization combined with the many changes that are required on the part of the business make SAP ERP implementations long-term endeavors – and increases their failure rate.
+On average, between 87% and 96% of customers will moderately or heavily customize SAP ERP.
+This extensive customization combined with the many changes that are required on the part of the business makes SAP ERP implementations long-term endeavours – and increases their failure rate.
 Many attempts have been made to speed up the implementation of SAP ERP.
-SAP developed the ASAP methodology in the late 1990’s, and various consulting companies have proposed their SAP methodology improves implementation speed – but SAP ERP implementations have stayed about the same both in length and in failure rate.
+SAP developed the ASAP methodology in the late 1990s, and various consulting companies have proposed their SAP methodology improves implementation speed – but SAP ERP implementations have stayed about the same both in length and in failure rate.